H4cking2theGate/H4cking2theGate/README.md

 ### About me
 - 💻 Currently major in Cybersecurity
 - 🔭 CTFer @Dubhe.
-- ⭐️ Worked as an intern at @chaitin.
-[Web Security Research]
 - 📫 How to reach me: h4cking2thegate@gmail.com
 - 📝 Blog: https://h4cking2thegate.github.io/